 Transport for NSW is upgrading the Princes Highway between Berry and Bomaderry.
 The $450 million project will improve safety, increase road capacity, improve traffic flow and deliver better and more reliable journeys on this section of the highway.
-When completed, it will be the final piece of more than 30 kilometres of highway upgraded between Gerringong and Bomaderry since work started in 2012.
+The upgrade is scheduled for completion in 2022 and will be the final piece of more than 30 kilometres of highway upgraded between Gerringong and Bomaderry since work started in 2012.

 AUG 2020Project update

-For the latest project information please view or download the August project update.
+For the latest project information please view or download the August project update (PDF, 4.71Mb).

 The August update contains important information about upcoming traffic changes as we move motorists onto new sections of the highway from September.